sknudsen/vis2021cph/explainable-ai-workshop.md

 ## 10.20-12.00: Group discussions

 In the second part, we group up acccording to themes emerging from the introductions, in terms of interests and perspectives.
 Themes can be anything from shared interest in a specific aspect of XAI, formulating concrete research questions, or potential collaborations around this topic.
-Workshop participants discuss individual themes in groups and reconvene at 11.30 for sharing the groups discussions in plenum.
+Workshop participants discuss individual themes in groups and reconvene at 11.30 to share group discussions with the other workshop participants.

 **Location**: ITU, _room tbd_